JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Sample selection

 \section{Sample selection}

-We have selected galaxies detected in either \oiii\ or \ha, or both, in the NIRSpec G395H/F290LP 1D spectra with a peak signal-to-noise ratio\footnote{We define the signal-to-noise ratio of an emission line as the ratio between the flux peak of the line and the sensitivity level of the observation at the same wavelength.} (\snr) higher than 5.
+We selected galaxies detected in either \oiii\ or \ha, or in the NIRSpec G395H and F290LP 1D spectra with a peak signal-to-noise (\snr) ratio higher than 5.
+We defined the \snr\ of an emission line as the ratio of the flux peak of the line and the sensitivity level of the observation at the same wavelength.

-Our sample comprises 52 JADES galaxies which span redshifts between 3.5 and 8.5, and in the following ranges of stellar masses and star formation rates over the past ten Myr (SFR): $\log(M_\star/{\rm M_\odot})\in[6.7-9.2]$, SFR $\in[0.32~{-~28.2}]~\rm M_\odot~yr^{-1}$.
-Stellar masses and SFRs were estimated from the NIRSpec PRISM/CLEAR spectra by using the \textsc{BEAGLE} code \citep{Chevallard:2006}.
-In the fitting, we used the synthetic stellar population described in \cite{Vidal-Garcia:2017} and adopted a delayed-exponential profile for the star-formation history and a Chabrier initial mass function \cite{Chabrier:2003}.
+Our sample comprises 52 JADES galaxies that span redshifts between 3.5 and 8.5 and the following ranges of stellar masses and SFRs, the latter averaged over the past 10 Myr: $\log(M_\star/{\rm M_\odot})\in[6.7-9.2]$, SFR $\in[0.32~{-~28.2}]~\rm M_\odot~yr^{-1}$.
+Stellar masses and SFRs were estimated from the NIRSpec PRISM/CLEAR spectra and Kron-based photometry \citep{Rieke:2023} with the \textsc{BEAGLE} code \citep{Chevallard:2006}.
+In the fitting, we used the synthetic stellar population described in \cite{Vidal-Garcia:2017} and adopted a delayed-exponential profile for the star formation history and a Chabrier initial mass function \cite{Chabrier:2003}.
+A low-order calibration polynomial was included in the fitting procedure to match the shape and normalisation of the spectrum to the photometry.
+This allowed us to correct for any additional slit losses that were not fixed in the NIRSpec GTO pipeline.
 A detailed description of the fitting procedure and all the free parameters is given in Chevallard et al., in prep.

 The sample distribution in the SFR versus stellar mass plane is shown in Figure~\ref{fig:sample}.
-We stress that this is the first time that ionized outflows can be identified and studied in individual galaxies in the low-stellar mass regime ($M_\star<10^{10}~ {\rm M_\odot}$) at $z>3$.
+We stress that ionised outflows can be identified and studied in individual galaxies in the low-stellar mass regime ($M_\star\lesssim10^{9}~ {\rm M_\odot}$) at $z>3-4$ by using the rest-frame optical lines for the first time.